axelarnetwork/axelarate-community/Exercises/excercise_3_join_leave_validator.md

   axelarvaloper1e3wky8ypx2yx5wmatvhdq9m2088j76k7s62n6p
   ```

-6. Register the broadcaster account as a proxy for your validator.
+5. Register the broadcaster account as a proxy for your validator.

   ```
   axelard tx broadcast registerProxy broadcaster --from validator --yes
   ```

 Your node is now a validator!
-Stay for as long as you'd like, then follow the instructions to stop being a validator.
+If you wish to stop being a validator, follow the instructions in the next section.

 ## Leaving the Network as a Validator

-1. Deregister your account from the validator pool
+1. Deregister your account from the validator pool.
   ```
   axelard tx tss deregister --from validator -y -b block
   ```